ucas-vg/TOV_mmdetection/README.md

 - python3.7, cudatookit=10.2, pytorch=1.5, torchvision=0.6

-for Faster-FPN, we think the gain compare to TinyBenchmark may come from the cut and merge during inference running time.
+for Faster-FPN, we think the gain compare to TinyBenchmark may come from the cut and merge during inference running time and multi-gpu training.

 performance 43.80(2) where 2 means the performance is mean result of running such setting for 2 time.